Project Team

 Collaborator

-Enda holds a B.Sc. in Computer Systems from the University of Limerick (Ireland), a M.Sc. in Rigorous Software Development from Maynooth University (Ireland) and a M.Sc. in Knowledge Based, Distributed and Software Systems from the University of St Andrews (Scotland.)
-He finished top of his class on completion of his bachelor’s and has received the Best Overall Student award for both his Master degree programs.
-He also holds a B.Sc. in Accounting and Finance from the Limerick Institute of Technology.
+Enda holds a BSc in Computer Systems from the University of Limerick (Ireland), a MSc in Rigorous Software Development from Maynooth University (Ireland) and a MSc in Knowledge Based, Distributed and Software Systems from the University of St Andrews (Scotland.)

 Alexander Schieweck